moscarellar/hangman-python/README.md

 ### Languages
 - Python, language used to develop the app.

-### Frameworks and Tools
+### Resources
-- [Diagrams.net](https://app.diagrams.net/) use for creation of diagram.
-- [GitHub](https://github.com/) used as recommended to store and backup projects and code as repository.
+- GitHub used as recommended to store and backup projects and code as repository.
-- [Google APIs](https://cloud.google.com/cloud-console/) used to acess spreadsheets and create credentials.
+- Google APIs used to acess spreadsheets and create credentials.
-- [Google Sheets](https://www.google.co.uk/sheets/about/) speadsheets used to store information of guestbook.
+- Google Sheets used to store information of guestbook.
-- [Heroku Platform](https://dashboard.heroku.com/) used to deploy project.
+- Heroku Platform used to deploy project.

 ### Libraries